Leicester 1 Spurs 6

 19th May 2017

 Revenge is a dish best enjoyed cold.
-Last night Spurs munched and spat out the team that cost them the title last season, and caused 2 dropped points at home earlier this season.
+Last night Spurs munched and spat out the team that cost us the title last season, and caused us 2 dropped points at home earlier this season.

 Leicester were like sushi.
 Mostly they slipped down easily.
 Occasionally there was a nasty moment, specifically when they pulled back to 2-1.
 But in the end Spurs left a clean plate.